by Paul Magno

 Outlook for 2009: Will make the first defense of his title on January 16th and will be pushing for some more exposure in an already crowded 140 lb. class.

-9) Elieser Castillo (Heavyweight): 30-6-2 (17 KO)- Reached the zenith of an inconsistent career with back to back wins over Lawrence Clay Bey and Corey Sanders in 2003.
+9) Elieser Castillo (Heavyweight): 30-6-2 (17 KO)- Reached the zenith of an inconsistent career with bcastillo1ack to back wins over Lawrence Clay Bey and Corey Sanders in 2003.
 Castillo, at this point, is talented enough to be considered a top-shelf journeyman, but little more.

 Outlook for 2009: Will follow the blueprint of the last few years: beat a club opponent and then hope for an upset against a better-regarded foe.
 He’s talented enough to surprise, so his opponents better not take him lightly.